1. Requirements for the articles

 – signed licence agreement (download).

 1.5.
 As a rule, each article may contain no more than 20,000 characters with spaces.
 The authors should use MS Word generated endnotes for comments.
 The references are to be put into square brackets: [Ivanov, 2000] or [Petrov, 2005: 56–57] in the article’s body, the works cited have to be presented alphabetically at the end of the article.
-After the list of cites works prepared using Russian Standard 7.0.5-2008 the author has to add transliterated References (see rules of transliteration).
+After the list of cites works prepared using Russian Standard 7.0.5-2008 the author has to add transliterated References (see rules of transliteration, rules for Chinese books references).

 2.1.
 Peer-reviewing of the materials is carried out in accordance with the procedure established by the editorial board.
 The editorial board reserves the right to select articles to be published.